Causal Inference on Networks under Continuous Treatment Interference: Methodology

-In this section, we discuss how interference is modelled in our setting.
-In impact evaluation methods, it is standard to assume that agent's potential outcome (i.e., $Y_i$) depends only on the agent's own treatment; that is, the individual treatment $\vZ$.
-This assumption, combined with the unique treatment assumption, is referred to as the Stable Unit Treatment Value Assumption (SUTVA) \citep{Rubin:1980}.
-However, under interference, SUTVA does not hold, since agents are also exposed to the treatment received by their neighborhood; that is, the neighborhood treatment $G_i$.
-Formally, this violation of the SUTVA requires the introduction of a new more general assumption, which takes into account interference within the neighborhood.
-Accordingly, in what follows, we propose some adjustments to the main elements constituting the SUTVA.
+In impact evaluation methods, it is standard to assume that agent's potential outcome depends only on agent's own treatment, namely the individual treatment $Z_i$.
+This assumption, combined with the consistency assumption, is referred to as the Stable Unit Treatment Value Assumption (SUTVA) (\citealp{Rubin:1980}).
+However, in the presence of interference agents are also exposed to the treatment received by other units and SUTVA does no longer hold.
+Here, we replace SUTVA with the Stable Unit Treatment on Neighborhood Value Assumption (SUTNVA), a common assumption in the literature of causal inference with network interference (\citealp{VanderLaan:2014, Sofrygin:vanderLaan:2017, Ogburn:2017, Forastiere:2020}).
+SUTNVA consists of two elements.
+The first is the consistency assumption, which ties the potential outcomes to the observed data and ensures that the potential outcome is well defined (\citealp{Rubin:1986}):

-The first component of the SUTVA is the so-called consistency assumption \citep{Rubin:1980, Rubin:1986}.
-Specifically, the outcome observed at node $i$ depends on the entire treatment assignment vector $\vZ$ and can be written as $Y_i(\vZ)$.
-As pointed out by \citet{Rubin:1986}, this potential outcome is only well defined if the following assumption holds: \begin{assumption}[No Multiple Versions of Treatment (Consistency)] The mechanism used to assign treatments does not matter and assigning the treatments in a different way does not constitute a different treatment. \end{assumption}

-The second component of the SUTVA is the assumption that the potential outcome of unit \textit{i} only depends on the individual treatment $Z_i$, which rules out the presence of interference between units.
-In our setting, the assumption of no interference is replaced with a new local interference assumption within the neighborhood:

-\begin{assumption} [First-Order Interference] The potential outcome of agent $i$ depends on the individual treatment (i.e., $Z_i$) and the treatment received by connected agents (i.e., $\vZ_{\N_i}$):

-\end{assumption} Assumption \ref{ass:neigh.sutva} states that interference acts only within the immediate neighborhood; that is, agent is exposed to spillover effects generated from the treatment of direct connections in the network.
-Building on this idea, we can formalize the dependence of agent \textit{i}'s outcome from the treatments received by neighboring agents through a specific summarizing function $g_i: \mathcal{Z}^{N_i}\rightarrow \mathcal{G}_i$, defined by \cite{Aronow:Samii:2013} as \textit{exposure mapping} function.
-Specifically, this function allows us to: i) map agent's exposure to the treatment that spillover across the network, and ii) identify the area of the network (i.e., the \textit{neighborhood}) from which spillovers originate (e.g. friends or commercial partners).
-In doing so, it can be used to disentangle the effect of the individual treatment from that resulting from the exposure to the treatment received by other agents located in the neighborhood.
-By means of this function, we are able to introduce the following assumption:
+\begin{assumption}[Consistency] There are no multiple versions of the treatment.
+Formally: $Y_i=Y_i(\vZ)$. \end{assumption} This assumption states that the treatment is well defined and any variation within the treatment specification would not result in a different outcome.
+As a consequence, a subject's potential outcome under the observed treatment vector is indeed their observed outcome.